The MandelZoom project II: the impact of stellar feedback on black hole accretion through an $\alpha$-disc in dwarf galaxies with a resolved interstellar medium: Results

 In the {\tt full} run, the gas density in the $100~{\rm pc}$--$1$~kpc region lies between that of the {\tt PIPE} and {\tt SN} runs.
 Relative to {\tt PIPE}, this highlights the efficiency of SN feedback in heating the ISM, while compared to {\tt SN}, the {\tt full} run shows more frequent inflow episodes ($\lesssim100$~Myr).
 A distinctive feature of the {\tt full} run is that the CND forms only episodically, a behaviour also seen in other setups that include all feedback processes.
 In each CND episode, the CND typically survives for as short as 10~Myr and as long as $\sim100$~Myr before being disrupted by in-situ stellar feedback.
 Star formation in the circumnuclear region first appears near the CND radius but progressively shifts inward, as also shown in \citetalias{Shin+2025}.
 This is caused by stellar feedback compressing the gas inside the CND and enhancing its density.

 Next, we consider the lower panels, which show simulations that adopt the same stellar feedback combination as the {\tt full} run while varying star formation, gas softening and initial gas metallicity choices.
 As expected, they show qualitatively similar behaviour to the {\tt full} run: {\it (1)} episodic star formation in the central $0.1$--$100$~pc region, {\it (2)} $4$--$8$ inflow episodes over a time period of 450~Myr, and {\it (3)} the CND existing only episodically, with lifetimes ranging from as short as $\sim10$~Myr to more than $100$~Myr.
 In most runs, star formation in the inner pc region is suppressed because, due to the super-Lagrangian refinement, the cell mass decreases with radius and only a few cells satisfy the Jeans criterion ($M_{\rm J} < 8\,m_{\rm cell}$).
-In the {\tt fixed-SFthr} run, however, star formation is allowed under conditions similar to those outside the refinement region, enabling stars to form even within the inner 0.1~pc of the CND.
+In the {\tt fixed-SFthr} run, however, star formation is allowed under conditions similar to those outside the refinement region, enabling stars to form even within the inner 0.1~pc of the CND\footnote{\ej{Furthermore, note that the innermost region around the BH should be gravitationally stable due to the strong potential of the BH and NSC, which leads to a high epicyclic frequency and correspondingly large Toomre parameter ($Q_{\rm Toomre} > 10$; see Fig.~9 in \citetalias{Shin+2025}).
+Star formation in this region is therefore expected to be strongly suppressed even without the SF restriction.}}.
 Interestingly, despite this more generous star formation criterion, the cumulative stellar mass in the CND is not significantly larger, because the feedback from in-situ stars self-regulates star formation within the CND itself (see Table~\ref{tab:runs}).

 In the {\tt SFeff100} run, star-forming cells convert gas into stars very efficiently, causing dense structures to be disrupted rapidly.
 As a result, the ISM density in the $r=10~{\rm pc}$--$1$~kpc region is comparatively low.
 Interestingly, although the total stellar mass formed is slightly higher, it remains comparable within a factor of two to that in the other runs \citep[see also][]{Smith+2021}.
 Both the {\tt 1/2soft} and {\tt lowZ} runs show relatively enhanced CND densities.
 In the {\tt 1/2soft} run, the smaller gas gravitational softening allows structures to gravitationally collapse to smaller scales, leading to higher densities.
 In the {\tt lowZ} run, the reduced metallicity lowers cooling efficiency, thereby reducing the SFR (see Fig.~\ref{fig:totSFR}) and allowing more gas to accrete onto the CND.